 While everyone feels angry from time to time which is a healthy and normal emotion, some people can find their anger hard to manage.

 For those who do have difficulty with anger, mindfulness can help them manage these feelings.

 Some people with mental illnesses can experience memory loss or difficultly focusing.
 Practicing mindfulness has been shown to both improve a person’s memory and attention.

 Fatigue (or exhaustion) is very common for people who have a mental illness such as depression.
 For those with insomnia, mindfulness can help combat this or improve the quality of sleep.

-We also all worry about the future or have regrets about the past, but mindfulness can mean you worry less about these.
+We also all worry about the future or have regrets about the past, but mindfulness can help you worry less about these.

-It can help you to tell apart thoughts which are helpful (those which can help you problem solve), and a nagging worry (that provides no benefit by focusing on it).
+It can help you to tell apart thoughts which are helpful (those that can help you problem solve), and a nagging worry (that provides no benefit by focusing on it).

-Many people have niggling thoughts – ‘I’m not good enough’.
-Mindfulness helps you question these thoughts – ‘Is it true?’, ‘Is it helpful?’.
+Many people have niggling thoughts such as “I’m not good enough”.
+Mindfulness helps you question these thoughts – “Is it true?’, ‘Is it helpful?”.